Wayne Corporation: Crown by Carpenter

 Alongside Wayne, Indiana was home to school bus manufacturer Carpenter Body Works, a family-owned company from its 1919 founding until 1990.
-To modernize its product line, Carpenter purchased the tooling, intellectual, and product rights of California-based Crown Coach Corporation in May 1991.
-The company had sought to restart production of the Crown Supercoach Series II (introduced 1989), but the high cost of the vehicle and complexity of its design led Carpenter to shelve the idea (but retained all parts of the purchase).

 In 1994, Carpenter relocated from its Mitchell, Indiana, facilities to lease the former Wayne Corporation Richmond, Indiana facilities in their entirety.
-By moving to the Wayne facilities, Carpenter had the asset of combining its own team with former Wayne Corporation employees.
+By moving to the Wayne facilities, Carpenter leveraged its existing workforce and with former Wayne Corporation employees.
 Both the leadership and workforce based at Richmond included a number of veterans of the former Wayne operations there; as such, they brought considerable experience and knowledge of the plant and industry to the effort.

 For 1996 production, Carpenter unveiled extensive changes to its body design.
 The body structure was strengthened with single-piece roof bows and full-length exterior lower guard rails; new welding procedures (allowed by the newer equipment at the Richmond factory) strengthened roof joints (without a crucial structural flaw later found in Mitchell-produced buses).
 The tooling from the Wayne factory also provided some components to update the body, with the Wayne Lifeguard donating its windshield, driver control panel, and entry door for the redesigned Carpenter body.

 Though retaining its official corporate name, Carpenter considered the transformation of its bus line so extensive that it changed its branding to Crown by Carpenter.
 Resurrecting the first half of the Crown Coach name, the company introduced a revised version of a Crown Coach emblem introduced in the late 1980s.
 In an effort to further diversify its product line outside of school buses, the company introduced a delivery truck loosely based on its Cadet bus products.

 Facing a similar market situation as Wayne did at the beginning of the decade, Carpenter continued to struggle for market share through the end of the 1990s, leading to its closure.
 In 1998, the company was acquired by Michigan-based Spartan Motors, one of its largest chassis suppliers.
 In a similar situation, AmTran and Thomas Built Buses were acquired by Navistar and Freightliner, respectively.
 At the end of the 1990s, lower initial capital costs for school buses began to trump their longevity; when it was time for purchasing decisions, financially pressed districts and contractors tended to select cheaper products with shorter life cycles.

 After 1999, Carpenter retired the Crown name and its small bus lines.
 In another redesign of the body, Carpenter kept the Wayne Lifeguard entry door; while the windshield was redesigned, the dashboard of the Lifeguard was adopted nearly in its entirety.
 In early 2001, majority owner Spartan Motors (holding a 2/3 stake) did not see any potential return on any further investments made on the company, voting to end the venture.